tdgroot/magento2-worker-daemon/README.md

 Things that still need to be done:
 - Blocklist for consumers that should not be started
-- Detection of rabbitmq config and skipping if no rabbitmq is configured
 - Support for specifying consumer options (e.g. max messages, multi-process, etc.)